iVishalr/gpt.c/README.md

 <img src="docs/images/banner.svg", alt="banner.svg"></img>
 </p>

 gpt.c is a simple C implementation of OpenAI's popular GPT-2 model.
 This project was originally inspired by Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c).
-However, llm.c has evolved into a great, but complex and slightly confusing, codebase over time.
-This project aims to build GPT-2 from scratch in C, keeping it as simple as possible while still achieving very good performance.
-At the time of writing, gpt.c matches PyTorch's speed on CPU. gpt.c uses OpenBLAS to accelerate matrix operations, which is essential for making the project practical without being extremely slow.
+However, llm.c has evolved into a great, but complex and slightly confusing codebase over time.
+This project aims to build GPT-2 from scratch in C, keeping it as simple as possible while still achieving very good performance, preferrably on par with Pytorch.
 To enhance understanding, most layers in gpt.c are designed in a way that makes building models very similar to doing so in PyTorch.

 ## Table of Contents<!-- omit from toc -->